“Many familes have to choose between paying rent or buying food for thier families.”

 Changes in Family Structure

 Families experiencing separation and divorce often face incredible financial challenges for long periods of time.
 Not only is the family experiencing emotional challenges, they also must deal with double the expenses for housing.
 Very difficult decisions about how to prioritize the family’s needs must be made early in this process.
-Many families have to chose between paying rent somewhere, or buying other necessities for their families.
+Many families have to choose between paying rent somewhere, or buying other necessities for their families.
 Social support agencies are able to help families through this difficult transition.
 However, the income earning capacity for some single parents does not meet the financial needs of their family, and they face the harsh reality of poverty for many years.

 Temporary Unemployment or Underemployment